 Management has temporarily withdrawn its guidance due to economic uncertainties arising due to the coronavirus pandemic.

 How Have Estimates Been Moving Since Then?

-Currently, East West Bancorp has an average Growth Score of C, however its Momentum Score is doing a lot better with an A. Charting a somewhat similar path, the stock was allocated a grade of B on the value side, putting it in the second quintile for this investment strategy.
+Currently, East West Bancorp has a poor Growth Score of F, however its Momentum Score is doing a lot better with a C. Charting a somewhat similar path, the stock was allocated a grade of B on the value side, putting it in the top 40% for this investment strategy.